Health-RI/health-ri-metadata/README.md

 If a class is connected to another class by a closed arrow, this indicates that it inherits all properties from the other class.
 For example, `dcat:DatasetSeries` inherits from `dcat:Dataset` which inherits from `dcat:Resource`.
 The other arrows, represent relations and contain the type of relation, such as `dcat:Dataset` connects to a `dcat:DatasetSeries` via the predicate `dcat:inSeries`, and include the cardinality, such as `dcat:Dataset` can be connected via `dcat:inSeries` to zero or more `dcat:DatasetSeries`.
 Mandatory relationships are marked with dark labels, recommended relationships with a lighter colour.
 In the UML, we have separated the main classes from supporting classes.
 Relationships between main classes are indicated with arrows as described above.
 Relationships with supporting classes are not shown with arrows to keep a better overview in the drawing, but can still be deduced from the pink coloured ranges of the listed properties per class.

 Next to the UML, a tabular overview of all classes and properties, including their range, cardinality, controlled vocabulary (if applicable) and usage note is findable below.
-The same information can be referred to in this [sheet](Documents/Version2_evaluation/Draft_metadata_CoreGenericHealth_p2.xlsx).
+The same information can be referred to in [this sheet](Documents/Version2_evaluation/Draft_metadata_CoreGenericHealth_p2.xlsx).
 In this sheet, we also state the origin of the (new) constrain (DCAT-AP v3, DCAT-AP NL or HealthDCAT-AP).

 - HRI core metadata schema diagram (plateau 2):
 <img src="Images/2.0_plateau2/HRI_metadata_p2.png" alt="diagram" width=1080 height=560 title="diagram">

 **Some notes on using the metadata schema / mapping**:

 - It is possible that not all classes of the metadata schema are necessary to describe your data or the structure of your data.
-For example, `DataService` or `DatasetSeries` might not apply to all datasets described/onboarded in the National Health Data Catalogue
+For example, [DataService](#data-service) or [DatasetSeries](#dataset-series) might not apply to all datasets described/onboarded in the National Health Data Catalogue

-- The power of DCAT is that it is flexible in use, giving a data holder the ability to reflect the structure of their data by using the different classes.
+- The power of [DCAT](https://www.w3.org/TR/vocab-dcat-3/) is that it is flexible in use, giving a data holder the ability to reflect the structure of their data by using the different classes.

-- To improve this even further, we have now introduced Project and Study classes.
+- To improve this even further, we have now introduced [Project](#project) and [Study](#study) classes.

-- Some properties in a number of classes (eg. dct:publisher, dct:creator, dct:contactPoint) refer to other, small classes (e.g. foaf:Agent, vcard:Kind).
-If used, these properties will instantiate these classes individually.
-This means, that for example the publisher and creator can instantiate two times foaf:Agent with different content (organization vs. person).
-This applies to: foaf:Agent, vcard:Kind, spdx:Checksum and dct:PeriodOfTime.
+- Some properties that are present in multiple classes (eg. `dct:publisher`, `dct:creator`, `dct:contactPoint`) refer to other, small classes (e.g. [foaf:Agent](#agent), [vcard:Kind](#kind)).
+When used, these properties will instantiate new instances of these classes for each usage.
+This means, that for example the `dct:publisher` and `dct:creator` can instantiate [foaf:Agent](#agent) at two separate times with different content (organization vs. person).
+This applies to: [foaf:Agent](#agent), [vcard:Kind](#kind), [spdx:Checksum](#checksum) and [dct:PeriodOfTime](#period-of-time).

-- This documentation contains some abstract classes (Catalogued resource / Catalogue Record).
-They are taken up in the documentation for the matter of completeness, but usually not used.
-This is indicated in the class descriptions below.

 - We collect and share mapping examples from differen data sources [here](https://health-ri.atlassian.net/wiki/spaces/FSD/folder/736985095).